-For example, the Slovak national dish, bryndzové halušky, is potato-dough gnocchi smothered in salty sheep bryndza cheese, and topped with smoked bacon bits [see below in Entrées].
+For example, the Slovak national dish, bryndzové halušky, is potato-dough gnocchi smothered in salty sheep bryndza cheese, and topped with smoked bacon bits.

-We asked travel bloggers to share the best dish they sampled in Slovakia (Lindsay, as the non-Slovak half of Where Is Your Toothbrush?, added her own favorites).
+In addition to our own descriptions of Slovak cuisine, we asked our fellow travel bloggers to share the best dish they had sampled on their travels in Slovakia (Lindsay, as the non-Slovak half of Where Is Your Toothbrush?, added her own favorites).
 What we received pleasantly surprised us both in terms of variety and how much the travelers enjoyed Slovak cuisine.